basilisque-framework/CommonBuild/README.md

       <BAS_CB_Set_NeutralLanguage>false</BAS_CB_Set_NeutralLanguage>
     </PropertyGroup>

-<a name="msTestRunsettings"></a>__MSTest runsettings__
+<a name="testRunsettings"></a>__Test runsettings__
-Provides a default .runsettings-file for MSTest.
+Provides a default .runsettings-file for tests and coverage.
 This is automatically set to RunSettingsFilePath when RunSettingsFilePath is empty.
 So when you want to use your own runsettings, simply overwrite RunSettingsFilePath like you normally would do anyway.

 Included settings:
 - MaxCpuCount = 0